12 July 2019

 I. Market Overview

-The cosmetics sector on the Chinese mainland has been growing at a fast pace in tandem with the rapid development of the Chinese economy in recent years.
-Data from Euromonitor reveals that total retail sales of skincare products and make-up products in China reached RMB186.7 billion and RMB34.4 billion, respectively, in 2017, achieving year-on-year growth of 10.3% and 21.3%, respectively.
-The table below shows recent years’ retail sales of cosmetic products by wholesale and retail enterprises above a designated scale.
+China’s cosmetics sector has been growing at a fast pace in recent years, in tandem with the rapid development of the economy.
+According to Euromonitor, retail sales of skincare products in China reached RMB212.2 billion in 2018, while sales of make-up products totalled RMB42.8 billion, representing year-on-year growth of 13.2% and 24.3% respectively.
+The table below shows how retail sales of cosmetic products by wholesale and retail enterprises above a designated scale have grown since 2013.

 |Year||Retail sales (RMB billion)|